needle-tools/hybrid-packages/Readme.md

 The latter is newer, enforces better code and directory structure (AsmDefs required), and generally much easier to work with / add / remove / update.

 So far, it has been impossible to ship UPM packages on Asset Store or via `.unitypackage` files.
-This repository fixes that by changing the directory export checks to allow assets from the Packages folder to be exported, which
+This package fixes that.
+After installing, you can select assets and folders from the Packages folder to be exported, which
 - allows packages to be uploaded to the Asset Store through the regular Asset Store Tools
 - enables <kbd>Assets/Export Package</kbd> to export stuff from package folders directly

 The resulting .unitypackage files _do not require any additional setup for users_.
+This package here is only required for creating those `.unitypackage` files, not for importing them.

 > :warning: This is experimental.
 Unity will likely add some form of UPM support to AssetStore in the next years.

 ## Installation 💾
 1.
     <details>
-    <summary>Add OpenUPM with the <code>com.needle</code> scope to your project (this package has a dependency there)</summary>
+    <summary>Add the OpenUPM registry with the <code>com.needle</code> scope to your project</summary>

     - open <kbd>Edit/Project Settings/Package Manager</kbd>
     - add a new Scoped Registry: